Guides

 Before diving into the name change process after marriage, it's important to understand that each state has its specific requirements.
 Skipping this step could lead to delays or even roadblocks down the line, so take some time to research what your state asks for.

-Marriage certificates are also key documents you'll need to have on hand.
+Once you are legally married, your marriage certificates becomes a key document you should always have on hand.
 This official certificate serves as proof of your marriage and is typically required by various institutions when processing your name change.

 Remember, this is just a starting point!
 There may be additional steps depending on your location, so be sure to do your research!